 If you have the time, cooking in a toaster oven or on the stove is a great alternative.
 While it might take a few more minutes, your food will usually turn out tasting better as a result.

-Cooking better tasting food at home doesn’t have to be impossible difficult.
-While the recipes you use and way you cook are important, don’t forget about the factors above.
+Cooking better-tasting healthy meals for your family doesn’t have to be difficult.
+While the recipes you use and the way you cook are important, don’t forget about the factors above.
 By making sure those are in check, you can avoid potential dangers that you would otherwise miss.
 With those taken care of, you can explore new methods of cooking with peace of mind.